Kerberos

 Ticket Granting Ticket (TGT) A user's TGT is used to authenticate to the Ticket Granting Server in order to obtain a Service Ticket.

-Service Ticket (ST) A user presents their ST to a service to authenticate and access its resources.
+Service Ticket (ST) A user presents their ST to a service to authenticate and access its resources (sometimes confusingly referred to as TGS since the ST is stored inside the TGS-REP).

 Privilege Attribute Certificate (PAC) The PAC contains information about the authenticated user and their privileges on the network.
 It is encrypted by either the KDC key (TGT) or the requested service account's key (ST), so the authenticated user cannot modify their own rights.

-Service Principle Name (SPN) An SPN is a unique identifier for a service used in Kerberos Authentication.
+Service Principal Name (SPN) An SPN is a unique identifier for a service used in Kerberos Authentication.

 Here is a quick high-level overview of how Kerberos authentication works:

-1. The client requests a TGT to the KDC by sending an AS_REQ, which additional information encrypted with the client’s Kerberos key (Kerberos pre-authentication; not always required)
+1. The client requests a TGT from the KDC by sending an AS_REQ.

-3. The client connects with a service and negotiates the authentication using SPNEGO.
+3. The client connects with a service and negotiates the authentication.

-7. The target service sends an AP_REP to the client to confirm that it is the service desired.
+8. The target service sends an AP_REP to the client to confirm that it is the legitimate service.

 All Tickets contain a timestamp and a PAC for authentication and authorization purposes.